GlareDB/glaredb.github.io/index.md

 ## Offerings

 **GlareDB** is open source and is freely available to install and use.
 Get started at [github.com/GlareDB/glaredb].

-You can run GlareDB locally or even within Python.
+You can run GlareDB locally and in Python.

 - [Learn more about `glaredb local`]
 - [Learn more about Python bindings]

 **GlareDB Cloud** is a fully managed offering of GlareDB with additional features for access management and compute resources.
 GlareDB Cloud is generally available to everyone with a [free tier].
 Get started at [console.glaredb.com].

+See our [Pricing page] for more details on available plans.

 [Postgres]: /docs/data-sources/supported/postgres/
 [Snowflake]: /docs/data-sources/supported/snowflake/